lucacampanella/corda-flows-doc-builder/README.md

 With the information obtained from static analysis the .svg images useful for documentation are built.
 They are then integrated into an ascii doc file giving a summary of the analysis of the Jar.

+Since it works by decompiling code, it can be applied to flows written in Java, Kotlin or any other JVM-based language.

 ## Getting Started

 The doc builder can be used in two ways: